Country fact file

 Academic year

 In most schools, the academic year lasts for approximately six months.
-Fall semester typically runs from September to December and Spring semester begins in January and ends in April.
+The fall semester typically runs from September to December and the Spring semester begins in January and ends in April.

 Higher education